OriyaKeshet-git/Trends-in-RNA-Seq/README.md

 # mini-project-bioinformatics
-our goal is to find trends in sequencing techniques by screening NCBI databases
+My goal is to find trends in sequencing techniques by screening NCBI databases